UniversalDependencies/docs/treebanks/ro_nonstandard/index.md

 Today, 23 September 2019, we add a new sub-corpus, Caragea's Law, 1818.
 In May 2020 we add the whole book Dosoftei, ”David's Psalms translation with rhymes” (1673), and the first part of the Ion Neculce's ”Chronicle” (1743), to be continued.
+In October 2020 we added 1000 sentences ”Romanian Ballads”.
+The folclore is at the beginning of the train document, but 50 sentences are at the end of the test and dev documents.
+Also in October 2020 we addad the rest of the Ion Neculce's ”Chronicle” (1743).